-It’s always been a hot destination, so we couldn’t be more stoked that this national park is one of our new 2015 trips.
+It’s always been a hot destination, so we couldn’t be more stoked to include an adventure to this cool national park.
 See below for some interesting facts that will leave you wanting to take the trip of a lifetime to Death Valley!

-4. Death Valley is the driest place in the country.
-In 1929, there was not a single drop of rain recorded in Death Valley!
+3. Death Valley is the driest place in the country.
+In 1929, there was not a single drop of rain recorded in Death Valley.

-8. Humans are also fond of Death Valley.
-Archaeologists have found evidence of human presence in Death Valley that dates back at least 9,000 years!
+7. Humans are also fond of Death Valley.
+Archaeologists have found evidence of the human presence in Death Valley that dates back at least 9,000 years!
 The Timbisha Shoshone Native American Tribe has inhabited Death Valley for the past 1,000 years.

 Interested in experiencing this stunning landscape of extremes?
 You’re not alone!
-We’ve already had a lot of interest, but there is still space on our next Death Valley adventure vacation which departs February 15, 2015.
+We’ve already had a lot of interest, but there is still space on our next Death Valley adventure vacation which departs in October and November 2019.
 Call 1-800-575-1540 or email [email protected] to chat with our adventure travel consultants today!